lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 - map gene density, GC content, and other genomic annotations to 3D structures, investigating structure-function relationships
   Figure 1.
 A sketch of how DNA is folded in the cholesteric liquid crystal chromosome model.

+automatic cell counter software

 - assess similarities/differences in chromosome structure across dinoflagellate species

 RNA-seq data exists for both B minutum and S microadriaticum, much like https://www.nature.com/articles/s41467-023-35909-2 did with ATAC-seq reads we can map RNA-seq data to the CSynth structure by mapping the RNA-seq read count to the 3D location of the corresponding gene’s on the structure. we can PCA the CSynth monomers and make a plot of aggregate RNA-seq as a function of PC1 and PC2.
-We might see oscillations in the RNA-seq vs PC1 plot corresponding to inter-disc spacings for e.g. no need for EU labelling (edited)
+We might see oscillations in the RNA-seq vs PC1 plot corresponding to inter-disc spacings for e.g. no need for EU labelling
-:grinning:
-1

-7:59
 program to map RNA-seq, or any other sequences for that matter (like retrotransposon sequences from https://www.nature.com/articles/s41467-018-03724-9): onto the HiC assembly: https://github.com/alexdobin/STAR hypothesis being that retrotransposon and tandem repeats occupy the bulk of the chromosome because the “useful” genes are extruded out as extra-chromosomal loops

 histogram of P(s) exponents

+simulate missing sequence from cholesteric HiC matrix

 retrotransposons